 Click on the Display Properties button on the top toolbar.
 Go to the Color Temperature tab.
 Note that Automatic (1959K) is selected.
 AGi32 has set 1959K as the white point, instead of 6500K.
 Most of us don't think of 1959K as white, so we need to select Set CCT.
 Now you need to decide what you think of as white light.
 6500K?
 4000K?
 3000K?
 For many people, 4000K appears white.
 Enter 4000 in the Set CCT field and click OK.
 This should look more like HPS.

-If the sources present have different CCTs, AGi32 will select the highest CCT present as the Automatic value.
+NOTE: If the sources present in your file have different CCTs, AGi32 will select the highest CCT present as the Automatic value.

 Shortcomings and caveats: